Road cycling training camps 2023/24: what you need to know

 For a passionate cyclist, very little beats a winter training camp.
 Sunny skies, smooth roads, quiet towns – what’s not to like?

 The main purpose is to get fitter, faster and stronger.
 You’re surrounded by other passionate cyclists and you can focus on your cycling in surroundings that are totally geared up for cyclists.
 By removing external stressors such as work, you can centre yourself completely around your winter training plan for cycling.

-They are particularly valuable for anyone preparing for a long distance event (everesting anyone?!) or sportive like the Marmotte or Mallorca 312, as you can ride routes and climbs of a similar length.
+Winter training camps are particularly valuable for anyone preparing for a long distance event (everesting anyone?!) or a sportive like the Etape du Tour, Marmotte or Mallorca 312, as you can ride routes and climbs of a similar length.

 As well as helping ensure you are fit enough, a bike training camp gives you the chance to get used to hours in the saddle.